Responding to an Incident

 - For oil spills, if the incident is determined to present a substantial threat to public health or welfare due to the size or character of the spill.

-The OSC may request additional support to respond to a release or spill, such as additional contractors, technical support from EPA's Environmental Response Team, or Scientific Support Coordinators from EPA or the National Oceanic and Atmospheric Administration.
+The OSC may request additional support to respond to a release or spill, such as additional contractors, technical support from EPA's Special Teams, or Scientific Support Coordinators from EPA or the National Oceanic and Atmospheric Administration.
 The OSC also may seek support from the Regional Response Team to access special expertise or to provide additional logistical support.
 In addition, the National Response Team stands ready to provide backup policy and logistical support to the OSC and the RRT during an incident.
 The National Response System (NRS) Flowchart provides a quick reference for how additional resources are brought into the response.

-The federal government will remain involved at the oil spill site following response actions to undertake a number of activities, including assessing damages, supporting restoration efforts, recovering response costs from the parties responsible for the spill, and, if necessary, enforcing the liability and penalty provisions of the Clean Water Act, as amended by the Oil Pollution Act of 1990.
+The federal government will remain involved at the site following response actions to undertake a number of activities, including assessing damages, supporting restoration efforts, recovering response costs from the parties responsible for the spill, and, if necessary, enforcing the liability and penalty provisions of the Clean Water Act, as amended by the Oil Pollution Act of 1990.